Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ![Annual Tonne to Annual PCU GUI](doc/images/tonne_to_pcu_menu.PNG "Annual Tonne to Annual PCU GUI")

-The conversion and splitting process is based on the specification proposed by Ian Williams in the technical note "Separating Rigid from Artic HGVs" [[1](#references)].
+The conversion and splitting process is based on the specification proposed by Ian Williams in the technical note "Separating Rigid from Artic HGVs"[^separating_rigid_artic].
 The process is detailed in the flowchart below.

+[^separating_rigid_artic]: Ian Williams.
+035 Separating Rigid from Artic HGVs, v1.0.
+February 2021.

 ![Annual Tonne to Annual PCU flowchart](doc/images/module_3_flowchart.png "Annual Tonne to Annual PCU flowchart")